St. Louis Hail Damage Roof Repair

 What's the deadline to complete repairs after an approved claim?

-Most Missouri insurance carriers give you 1-2 years from claim approval to complete work and receive final payment.
-Initial payment is usually ACV; RCV recovery (the depreciation portion) is paid when work is completed and invoices are submitted.
-We handle all completion paperwork.
+Many Missouri insurance carriers give homeowners a defined repair window after carrier approval to complete work and receive final payment.
+Initial payment is often ACV; RCV recovery (the depreciation portion) is commonly paid when work is completed and invoices are submitted.
+We provide completion documentation homeowners can share with their carrier.

 Do you install Class 4 impact-resistant shingles in St. Louis?